 Rest periods will separate stimulus periods, during which time the fixation cross will again be displayed [1].
 Observe the live plots of force and displacement to monitor the force output and participant task performance [2].

+(59420_screenshot_1.mp4, first rest begins at 2:32.50, cycles of visual metronome and rest alternate to 7:15.00 when MR functional scan ends.
+Cycle repeats 2x more at 40% and 20% of maximum force level with same sequence of instructions, rest, stimulus, to end of video clip) Also 59420_screenshot_2.mp4, first rest (as above) begins at 0:47.56, cycles of rest & stimulus alternate to 5:21.60 – repeats for 40% and 20% are identical to the first sequence)

 The fixation cross is displayed on the laptop screen as the volunteer remains still in the scanner.